Namanrai324/AI-Systems-Development--IIIT-Naya-Raipur/README.md

-AI in System Development Assignments Repository
+# AI in System Development – Assignments Repository

-This repository contains all the assignments completed for the AI in System Development course.
+This repository contains all the assignments completed for the **AI in System Development** course.

-All assignments have been added with their respective submission dates and follow the given project requirements.

-Name-Naman Kumar Rai
-Roll.No-221020441
-Branch- DSAI
+Each assignment follows the given project requirements and includes submission details.

+---

+## 📂 Repository Structure